Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

       - `/v1.0/invoke` Endpoint: is the Dapr feature identifier for the "Service to Service invocation" building block.
 This building block enables applications to communicate with each other through well-known endpoints in the form of http or gRPC messages.
 Dapr provides an endpoint that acts as a combination of a reverse proxy with built-in service discovery while leveraging built-in distributed tracing and error handling.
       - `3500`: the HTTP port that Dapr is listening on.
-      - `tasksmanager-backend-api`: is the dapr application unique identifier.
+      - `tasksmanager-backend-api`: is the Dapr application unique identifier.
       - `method`: reserved word when using invoke endpoint.
       - `api/tasks?createdBy=tjoudeh@bitoftech.net`: the path of the action method that needs to be invoked in the webapi service.